the-code-journal/website/content/posts/2020/08/001-maven-install-linux.md

 #### 2.1.
 Verifying the Checksum
 Before you extract the zip or tar.gz file, perform a quick checksum validation of the downloaded file to ensure that there were no issues with the download.

 The checksum files mentions which kind of hash is used for zip file.
-Its sha512, and hence we need [`sha512sum`](https://linux.die.net/man/1/sha512sum) command to calculate the checksum of the zip file.
+Its sha512, and hence we need [`sha512sum`][2] command to calculate the checksum of the zip file.
 This command is part of `coreutils` package and if you don't have install, you can install it with your package manager.
-Here is a [list of installation commands](https://command-not-found.com/sha512sum) for installing coreutils on your Linux distribution.
+Here is a [list of installation commands][3] for installing [`coreutils`][4] on your Linux distribution.

 ```
 -> sha512sum apache-maven-3.6.3-bin.zip